zeusmedina/cs-wikipedia-philosophy-lab-codeU/README.md

 1. It encapsulates the code we demonstrated in the previous README for downloading pages from Wikipedia, parsing the HTML, and selecting the content text.

-2. It measures the time between requests and, if don't leave enough time between requests, it sleeps until a reasonable interval has elapsed.
-Be default, the interval is one second.
+2. It measures the time between requests and, if we don't leave enough time between requests, it sleeps until a reasonable interval has elapsed.
+By default, the interval is one second.

 Here's the definition of `WikiFetcher`